Followers

 Destruction of the Spanish Armada

 In some ways, the story of Britain is the story of its navy.
-During the time of the Yankee Doodle Spies, Britain had the greatest navy in the world, and more importantly, had over a century of knowledge and experience in knowing how to effectively use that advantage in a decisive way.
+During the time of the Yankee Doodle Spies, Britain had the greatest navy in the world and, more importantly, had over a century of knowledge and experience in knowing how to effectively use that advantage decisively.
 Many are familiar with the victories of the 16th-century English navy under Elizabeth I against the Spanish.
 But during the 17th century, England and its navy went through a time of upheaval.
 The English Civil War, three wars with the Dutch (who had eclipsed Spain as the world's dominant mercantile and naval power), and the "Glorious Revolution" had impacts on the navy's development, both positive and negative.
-During that time the English and Scottish fleets merged, but on paper were still separate.
-The Dutch Wars at first favored the Dutch, who won some remarkable naval victories, but Britain gained the critical Dutch colony of New Amsterdam (1664) and it learned how to develop its navy through the experience of defeat.
+During that time, the English and Scottish fleets merged but, on paper, were still separate.
+The Dutch Wars first favored the Dutch, who won remarkable naval victories.
+Still, Britain gained the critical Dutch colony of New Amsterdam (1664), and it learned how to develop its navy through the experience of defeat.
 By 1692, the British had the finest fleet in the world.
-The political accommodation with the Dutch by declaring their ruler, William of Orange, as William III of England made both navies stronger.
-And in a curious alliance, the Dutch fleet sailed under British admirals in the subsequent wars with France and Spain that dominated the close of the 17th and most of the 18th century.
-The British were able to expand operations globally, and in a series of wars picked off colonial possessions, large and small, to build a support structure for its naval and mercantile needs.
+The political accommodation with the Dutch, which declared their ruler, William of Orange, as William III of England, strengthened both navies.
+In a curious alliance, the Dutch fleet sailed under British admirals in the subsequent wars with France and Spain that dominated the close of the 17th and most of the 18th century.
+The British were able to expand operations globally and in a series of wars, picked off colonial possessions, large and small, to build a support structure for its naval and mercantile needs.

 Dutch burn the British fleet at Chatham